CodeReclaimers/neat-python/docs/config_file.rst

   The ``found_solution`` method is **not** called if the maximum number of generations is reached without the above threshold being passed.
   TODO: Add a new configuration parameter to ignore the above, provided a maximum number of generations is passed to :py:meth:`population.Population.run`, and if so call ``found_solution`` upon termination by a maximum number of generations.
-(Passing a value of ``None``, which was my first thought, will not work because that will be identical to no configuration of fitness_threshold in the config file.)
+(Passing a value of ``None``, which was my first thought, will not work because that will be identical to no configuration of fitness_threshold in the config file, or at least will be too confusing, if it is passed as a string.)

 .. _pop-size-label: